Breaking down the basics: Building credit in college

 Let’s start with the basics: What is credit and why should you be building it?
-Credit is a way to buy something you want now with the promise that you’ll pay for it later.
+Credit is a way to buy something you want now with the promise that you’ll pay for it later, often with interest.
 For example, if you’re planning a spring break trip, you could pay for your plane ticket with a credit card; knowing however that you’ll need to pay all or part of what you borrowed by the card due date.

 Your ability to obtain credit is based on your credit history.